nafizjiwa/JAVASCRIPT-REGEX-Regular-Expressions/README.md

 # **🔥Summary **REGEX ONE‑PAGE REGEX TOKENS AND FLAGS CHEAT SHEET**

 ## **1. Character Classes (these MATCH characters)**
-- Tokens appear *inside* the pattern and control matching behavior.
+- Appears *inside* pattern /pattern/.
-- character class is defined by [...];
+- A set of characters that match a single position.

 | Token | Name | Meaning |
 |-------|--------|---------|